NTIA/scos-tekrsa/README.md

 parameters used to initialize the Tektronix RSA supported actions
 - `scos_tekrsa/discover`: Includes the code to read YAML files and make actions available to `scos-sensor`
-- `scos_tekrsa/hardware`: Includes the Tektronix RSA implementation of the signal analyzer interface, along with supporting test code
+- `scos_tekrsa/hardware`: Includes an implementation of the signal analyzer interface for Tektronix RSA devices, along with supporting test code

 ## Running in SCOS Sensor